Dog nutrition and food

-This journey started with a determination to make a nutritionally complete meal for dogs, with all human food, and keeping its very nature of looking and being like a meal.
-Just like you would make yourself, for yourself, only we wanted it to be everything that a dog needs.
+Congratulations, you’re already thinking like us here at Wellbeing for Dogs – you want to feed your dog better food.
+This journey started with the same determination as us, to make a nutritionally complete meal for dogs, using human food and keeping its very nature of looking and being like a meal.
+A meal exactly like you would make yourself, for yourself – only we wanted it to be everything that a dog needs.

 Research and development was conducted over a year consulting with Dr Barbara Fougere an eminent veterinarian and Anthony Perriam a senior (human) food analyst, who works with the biochemistry of food.
-We were successful, making meals not just everything they need, but a therapeutic food as well.
+We were successful, making meals with everything they need, plus a therapeutic food as well.

 Of course it is up to you to provide nourishing and delicious food for your dog, it is you after all, who are the cook and who decides.